WellingtonSilv/API-s-implementations/bitfinexOCHLdata/README.md

 **all_data-->** A logical TRUE or FALSE, TRUE download all historical OCHL data, FALSE download only the window selected with start and end date parameters

-**OBS: If the function stay more than 10s loading and not printing "downloading window...", just stop the function and execute the function again that will works perfectly!**

 An important parameter is 'all_data', if you don't want to pull all historical data from start date to today, set this parameter to FALSE, it's this parameter it's TRUE the function will ignore 'end_date' parameter and use current date as 'end_date' parameter.